perrybutler/id3taglibrary/README.md

 * The binary values are parsed according to the unofficial MPEG spec [[1]](#references) to give us the bitrate, sampling rate, etc. on a per-frame basis.
 VBRI, XING and LAME header parsing should be implemented to support VBR streams without needing to process the entire file.
 * Not every MPEG frame will contain the same data (bitrate, sampling rate, etc) because encoding happens on a per-frame basis.
 This is always the case with VBR encoding, but if we detect bitrate/sampling rate changes in a file that uses CBR encoding, we should ignore those frames because they are technically invalid.
 * We cannot determine the song length based on a single MPEG frame; instead we must count all frames (process the entire file) or do an approximation by averaging the first several frames.
-* If you count the gap between each index in the data, you will notice it's always 1044 or 1045.
+* If you count the gap between each index in the data, you will notice it's usually 1044 or 1045.
 This value happens to be the MPEG frame size for each frame.
+However, if frames are detected that don't have this computed frame size, we should discard them because they are likely false sync signals.

 **Auto-tag & auto-fix**